lamabeta/Introduction-to-algorithms/resources/01-what-is-an-algorithm.md

 Here's an algorithm that stores two numbers, adds them, and prints the result using java:
 1. Create a variable "firstNumber" and give it a value of **3**.
 2. Create a variable "secondNumber" and give it a value of **4**.
-3. Add "first_number" and "second_number" together, and store the result in a new variable, let's call it "sum".
+3. Add "firstNumber" and "secondNumber" together, and store the result in a new variable, let's call it "sum".
 4. Print the value of "sum" to display the result.
 ```java
 public class SumCalculation {